All Episodes

 It's terrible, and we should help them, but they're not developed.

-Go to Africa.
+Go to African Americans.

-I have to say, don't bitch.
+I have to say, Joel, don't you?

 So you're not African American.

-I am African American.
+I am African-American.

-Are you admitting or are you African American?
+Are you Atlanta or are you African-American?

 So are you an American?